Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Get advice from a professional

 If you’re not sure what make-up suits you, a one-off session with a beautician or make-up artist could open up great new ideas and colours to try, or simply help you to streamline your daily technique.
+It doesn’t need to be expensive, most department store make-up counters offer this service, and the cost can be redeemed against any products you buy.

 Go for long-lasting options